smoofra/clownload/README.md

 It will also create a csv file called `DEST/checksums.csv` with the dropbox content hashes of all the downloaded files.

+Local files that have already been downloaded will be skipped.

+Any existing files under `DEST` whose name conflicts will be moved aside to names like `file.old.1` and `file.old.2`.

+Additional csv files with known hashes to skip can be specified with `--known`.

 ### Calculate Checksums
 ```sh
 clownload calcsums .
 ```

+Calculate content hashes of local files and save them to `checksums.csv`.

 ## License
 [Apache Software License 2.0][license]